 A line chart displays the number of Cisco TFTP requests for the TFTP server (or per TFTP server in a Cisco Unified Communications Manager cluster configuration).
 A line in the chart represents the data for the server (or one line for each server in a Cisco Unified Communications Manager cluster) where the Cisco TFTP service is activated.
 Each data value in the chart represents the average number of TFTP requests for a 15-minute duration.
 If no data exists, Reporter does not generate the chart.
-If no data exists for any one server in a Cisco Unified Communications Manager cluster of server does not generate the line that represents that server.
+If no data exists for any one server in a Cisco Unified Communications Manager cluster on the server and the chart represents that server.